robusta-dev/robusta/docs/index.rst

 Welcome to Robusta!
 =====================
 Robusta is the best way to stay on top of Kubernetes alerts.
-It monitors alerts and triggers automated responses.
+It monitors events and triggers automated responses.

 Features: